 Roero and Monferato hills

-The Roero DOCG, to the south of the Tanaro river, is very small and mainly consists of the Arneis and Nebbiolo grapes together with a bit of sparkling wine.
+The Roero DOCG, to the north of the Tanaro river, is very small and mainly consists of the Arneis and Nebbiolo grapes together with a bit of sparkling wine.
 Our first visit was to Marco Porello – a small, family owned estate with 15 hectares.
 In the vineyards high in the hills Marco and his cousin Ezio gave us a wonderful insight into the terroir of the area.
 The soils are lighter than in Barolo, with cooling breezes assisting freshness and acidity in the white wines – we were told to look out for a hint of salinity.

 In the winery our tastings included Favorita – the local name for Vermentino, Arneis, Barbera, Nebbiolo and a Moscato d’Asti, and a Birbet – a delicious light sparkling red made from the Brachetto grape.